cardgraph22/svelte5-commenter/README.md

 ```

 testBlogs = [{
-  "_id": 1,
+  "userid": 1,
   "username": "Wilma",
   "title": "'Blog' from Wilma",
   "entry": "Blog entry...",
+  "likes":0,
+  "dislikes":0,
   "replies": [
     {
+      "userid": 2
-      "username": "",
+      "username": "Gordo",
       "entry": "comment 1",
+      "likes": 0,
+      "dislikes": 0,
       "replies": [],
     }
   ],
-  "likes": 0
 }]

 ```

-The 'Add Item' button just adds another item (phoney blog, in this case) to the list of 'commentable items'.
+The 'Add Item' button just adds another item (blog, in this case) to the list of 'commentable items'.

-This version of the project does not have a backend, as the initial intent is to show the client side mechanics of a comment/reply component.

-The 'blog' data comes from the 'testBlogs' array in $lib/index.js

-However, a version with a backend is in progress, which will add login, users and their avatars, and will save everything in a MongoDB database.

 ---

+The backend uses zod validation and MongoDB (Mongoose) for the database.
+The Documentation on the website (see the nav bar) gives further details.

-To try this out, download the zip, extract it, go into that folder, type 'npm install'\
+To try this out, download/clone the project, go into that folder, type 'npm install'\
 Then, go into Visual Code, open a terminal, and type 'npm run dev'

 #### Acknowledgements